locationtech/udig-platform/docs/user/en/File Menu.rst

 New Layer
 ~~~~~~~~~

-Open the `Add Data wizard <Add%20Data%20wizard.html>`_ to add a new layer to the current Map.
+Open the :doc:`Add Data wizard` to add a new layer to the current Map.

 If there is no Map opened a new Map will be created as needed.